kevinlang/bulma-elixir/README.md

 You can find an in-depth tutorial on how to use this package [here](https://kevinlang.me/bulma-phoenix-1-6).

 The version of this package exactly matches the version of Bulma that it contains.
-As of now, it has versions `0.9.3` and `0.9.4`.
+As of now, it has version `1.0.0`.